selivan/https-ssl-cert-check-zabbix/README.md

 Script to check validity and expiration of TLS/SSL certificate on remote host.
 Supports TLS SNI and STARTTLS for protocols like SMTP.
+Supports internationalized domain names with Punycode(uses [libidn](https://www.gnu.org/software/libidn/)).

 May be used standalone or with Zabbix.
 See the "Zabbix integration" section below.